 Come Up With A Concept

-Back in 2013, Apple announced that there one billion subscribers to 250,000 different podcasts on iTunes.
+Back in 2013, Apple announced that there are one billion subscribers to 250,000 different podcasts on iTunes.
 And, since that was four years ago, we can naturally assume that as many as two more podcasts have debuted since then.
 With that gigantic amount of shows, you’re going to have to make your podcast stand out a bit.
 Choose a niche topic you feel like you’re an expert on like lawncare, vintage toy collecting, or how to start your first podcast.
 Or just talk to some of your friends about whatever comes to mind.
 It’s your podcast, not mine.
+Of course, no one is going to listen to a podcast without first being intrigued by a pithy name.
+Check out some ideas here on generating the perfect podcast title.

 Get A Decent Microphone